rodrigopedra/russian-doll-caching/readme.md

 # Russian Doll Caching for Laravel 5.2

-Inspired by the excellent series in https://laracasts.com/series/russian-doll-caching-in-laravel
+Inspired by the excellent series at https://laracasts.com/series/russian-doll-caching-in-laravel

 See that series to understand the concepts and use it properly.